turingschool/mod-0-curriculum/session4/session4-be-new.md

 ### `irb`: Tips & Tricks

-- Open and close the Terminal quickly with keyboard shortcut `cmd + space` to poen Spotlight.
+- Open and close the Terminal quickly with keyboard shortcut `cmd + space` to open Spotlight.
 Then start typing "terminal" and it should auto-fill.
-Press `return`.
-Note: there are other ways to open your Terminal but keyboard shortcuts are most efficient and the norm in the industry
+Press `return`. _Note: there are other ways to open your Terminal but keyboard shortcuts are most efficient and the norm in the industry_
-- Regardless of your working directory, you can type `irb` then press `return` to open up an "irb session".
+- Regardless of your working directory, you can type `irb` then press `return` to open up an what is referred to as an "irb session".
 A prompt that looks something like `irb(main):001:0>` will appear; you'll eventually type code to the right of that
 - The font size of your terminal can be increased or decreased with shortcuts `cmd + +` or `cmd + -`
 - To exit the irb session, type `exit` in all lowercase, then press `return`